ocpi/ocpi/mod_locations.md

 The endpoint returns a list of Location objects
 The header will contain the [pagination](transport_and_format.md#paginated-response) related headers.

-Any older information that is not specified in the response is considered as no longer valid.
+Any older information that is not specified in the response is considered no longer valid.
 Each object must contain all required fields.
 Fields that are not specified may be considered as null values.

 <div><!-- ---------------------------------------------------------------------------- --></div>